 Doug: Why are you spending your money on a flow control device for a flow control exempt basin?
 Why not spend that money on treatment?

 Ingrid: I agree.
 My concern is if you build bioretention in the Duwamish vs. a creek, you’ll automatically get more points for the creek.
-Is there a way to make it that high priority areas get enough points to balance out the lack of flow control points?
+In the case of a creek, it’s eligible for treatment and flow control points.
+Is there a way to make points for treatment projects to flow control exempted water bodies that are high priority areas get enough points to balance out the lack of eligibility for flow control points?

 Doug: That would be addressed by additional multipliers on the treatment side.